For lighting installers

 The homeowner already knows the price range

-Our city pages publish honest local price context.
-By the time someone requests a quote, they've seen what installs cost in their town.
-Fewer tire-kickers, shorter calls.
+Our city pages publish honest local price context, so by the time someone asks for a quote they have seen what installs cost in their town.
+Fewer tyre-kickers, shorter calls.

 Pricing